REFUGEE.ATHLETE.SCHOLAR

 Unparalleled Expertise

-As an 12 time world and US karate champion and conflict-resolution scholar, I bring a unique perspective to my evolving research that will help chart a unique and dynamic course of action for athletes and young girls/women in conflict around the world.
+As a 3x World and 15x US National karate champion and conflict-resolution scholar, I bring a unique perspective to my evolving research that will help chart a unique and dynamic course of action for athletes and young girls/women in conflict around the world.
 I am available for consultations, writing and publication inquiries, and research on sports as a tool to address conflict.

 Inspirational Speaker